 3. Pit bull bites are considered to be deadlier than bites of other dogs.
 (Dog Bite Law)

-4. In 2020, 33 combinations of pit bulls, 4 additional bull breeds, and 3 mastiff-type guard and war dogs, were responsible for 40 (87%) of all deaths caused by dog bites.
+4. In 2020, 33 combinations of pit bulls, 4 additional bull breeds, and 3 mastiff-type guards and war dogs were responsible for 40 (87%) of all deaths caused by dog bites.
 (Dogs Bite)

-5. Statistics from 2020 reported that 15 (33%) victims of fatal dog bite were children aged 9 years or younger, 3 (7%) were 10-18 years which was an infrequent age group for dog bites fatality, and 28 (61%) were adults aged 19 years or older.
+5. Statistics from 2020 reported that 15 (33%) victims of fatal dog bites were children aged 9 years or younger, 3 (7%) were 10-18 years which was an infrequent age group for dog bite fatality, and 28 (61%) were adults aged 19 years or older.
 (Dogs Bite)

 Pitbull Aggression Statistics

-With over 3,397 attacks and 295 deaths, pit bulls are reputed as being one of the most aggressive dog breeds, according to statistics.
+With over 3,397 attacks and 295 deaths, pit bulls are reputed to be one of the most aggressive dog breeds, according to statistics.

-Although, this does not mean that pitbulls are naturally aggressive and many times a Pittie’s behavior is a reflection of training by the owner.
+However, this does not mean that pit bulls are naturally aggressive, and many times a Pittie’s behavior is a reflection of training by the owner.

 However, if you do want to get a pitbull, these are some Pitbull aggression statistics for you to note: